GET STARTED | Get Your Fair Cash Offer Today

 Are there specific Ohio tax forms I need to file?

-- Tax Forms: You will likely use Form IT 1040, the Ohio Individual Income Tax Return, to report income from capital gains.
+• Tax Forms: You will most likely use Form IT 1040, also known as the Ohio Individual Income Tax Return, to record capital gains.

 How do Ohio state taxes interact with federal capital gains taxes?